Achievable logoAchievable logo

 • Similarly, a fixed ratio schedule requires a set number of responses for reinforcement, while a variable ratio schedule involves a varying number of responses, as is common in gambling scenarios.

-Among these, the variable ratio schedule is noted for its high productivity and resistance to extinction due to its unpredictable reward ratio that encourages one to keep trying, whereas the fixed interval schedule tends to be less productive and more easily extinguished.
+Among these, the variable ratio schedule is noted for its high productivity and resistance to extinction because the unpredictable reward pattern encourages continued responding.
+In contrast, the fixed interval schedule tends to be less productive and more easily extinguished.

 Reinforcement schedules